-Access to your child's account is via a biometric system (facial recognition).
-A letter will be sent to all parents/carers seeking agreement to participate and at the beginning of the academic year, the school will organise for an account to be set via facial recognition.
-Cameras are located at till points and recognize a child's facial image print and calls up their unique account.
+Access to your child's account is via a biometric system (fingerprint recognition).
+A letter will be sent to all parents/carers seeking agreement to participate and at the beginning of the academic year, the school will organise for an account to be set via finger print recognition.
+Gel pads are located at till points and recognize a child's unique finger print and calls up their unique account, these are cleaned by Chartwell's staff on a regular basis.